pyzo/zoofio.github.io/_sources/ui/boximplementations.txt

 Table
 -----

-The curren ``zoof.ui`` implements hbox and vbox using a table.
+In the old days, a table was used for many layout tasks.
 The advantage is that the html table can already do much of the layout, especially for the horizontal direction.
 In the vertical direction it needs some help with a bit of JS.
+Another potential advantage is that a table or form layout can share much of the code.
+However, the tests have shown that this approach performs pretty bad.

 Box